- Alzheimer’s Disease, a progressive disease of the brain is the most common form of dementia

 Caregivers and Activities for Stage 7 Alzheimer’s:

 Many of the basic functions of daily living are lost in this final stage.
 The person is no longer able to walk, eat, or sit up.
-Stay involved by feeding your loved one with soft, easy to swallow food, helping the patient use a spoon, and making sure that they are drinking plenty of liquids, as many people in this stage can no longer tell when they are thirsty.
+Stay involved by feeding your loved one with soft, easy to swallow food, helping them use a spoon, and making sure that they are drinking plenty of liquids, as many people in this stage can no longer tell when they are thirsty.
 Maintain your loved one’s mobility by assisting them with walking using whatever equipment necessary (walker, gait belt or wheel chair).
-The progression of this stage will depend on the overall health of the patient and the care that they are receiving.
+The progression of this stage will depend on several factors, including the overall health of the person and the quality of care that they are receiving.

 A Day in the Life -the story of Mr. Grant